gourab-rout/HelloWorld/README.md

 # Hello World POC for Jenkins CICD

-This application is a poc demonstrating the cicd process with GitHub as Source Code Versioning Tool, Mulesoft Cloudhub as runtime and Jenkins for CICD pipeline.
+This application is a poc demonstrating the cicd process with GitHub as source sode versioning tool, Mulesoft Cloudhub as runtime and Jenkins for CICD pipeline.

 ## CICD Config